OVERNIGHT STAYS – ENCAMPMENTS

 Read the full article here

-Reservations can be taken by email at email@example.com or telephone, please call: 716-847-1773, ext.
+Reservations can be taken by email at firstname.lastname@example.org or telephone, please call: 716-847-1773, ext.
 10. Cost is $55.00 per person regardless of age.
-The $55.00 buys dinner, breakfast, the overnight, a tour of the Park and one ride on our motion simulator.
+The $55.00 buys dinner, breakfast, the overnight, and a tour of the park.
 Parking is located on Erie Boulevard at the north end of Marine Drive (we share the lot with the Miss Buffalo cruise boat customers).